-- > To approve the credit / debit card policy and procedures. - > To approve the issue of all debit and credit cards.
+- > To approve the credit / debit card policy and procedures. - > To approve the issue of all debit and credit cards. - > To ensure that credit card reconciliations take place on a timely and accurate basis.

 To administer credit and debit cards and undertake regular reconciliation of expenditure.